jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 4. a benchmarking regions file (`.bed`) for each sample
 5. the GRCh38 reference genome (`.fasta`), with corresponding index file (`.fai`)

-All the steps to download these intermediate data are contained in a single script, which [you can view on Github.](https://github.com/jkalleberg/DV-TrioTrain/blob/bac33c732065fa7fa1e92097e8f31da383261f4f/scripts/setup/download_GIAB.sh)
+All the steps to download these data are contained in a single script, which [you can view on Github.](https://github.com/jkalleberg/DV-TrioTrain/blob/bac33c732065fa7fa1e92097e8f31da383261f4f/scripts/setup/download_GIAB.sh)

 Run the following at the command line: